 Welcome to my website!

-I am also the incoming treasurer for the UW’s Center for Culture, History & Environment, a group of campus faculty, staff, and graduate students whose interest in environmental studies brings them together from many different academic backgrounds.
+I was also the treasurer for the UW’s Center for Culture, History & Environment, a group of campus faculty, staff, and graduate students from many different backgrounds whose interest in environmental studies brings them together.

 In a less official capacity, I am a cartoonist and a stand-up comedian.
 In January 2020, I promised myself I would draw more and the result is Slush Pile Comics, which you can check out on this website!
-I also have performed stand-up comedy on and off for the last 4 years throughout southern Wisconsin — mainly in the Madison area — and northern Illinois and am looking to expand my geography.
+I also have performed stand-up comedy on and off for the last five years throughout southern Wisconsin — mainly in the Madison area — and northern Illinois and am looking to expand my geography.
 In 2017, I started my own monthly comedy show that I often used as a fundraiser for organizations like Planned Parenthood, the ACLU, the Immigrant Defense Project, and Wisconsin Public Radio.
-Humor is a vey important means of communication to me and one I feel has the potential to bring people together in an increasingly divided social climate.
+Humor is a very important means of communication to me and one I feel has the potential to bring people together in an increasingly divided social climate.

 When I’m not doing these things, I’m hanging out with my fiancé Emily and our dogs Toby and Oliver (all pictured below).

 Thank you and I hope you enjoy reading through my website!